 The Parade begins with children and families making their way toward a celebration for the men that will soon be sent off to war.
 Over the course of the wordless narrative, Lewen explores the destruction and despair that takes hold of communities as violence builds and lives are lost.
 This important and rarely-seen body of work powerfully engaged viewers when it debuted nearly seven decades ago and remains prescient and timely for audiences today.

 This exhibition is the first in the United States to bring together the complete set of works from The Parade.
 The International Institute for Restorative Practices in Bethlehem, Pennsylvania, serves as the lender for this presentation.

 Si Lewen: The Parade is curated by Kelly Montana, Assistant Curator, Menil Drawing Institute.

-This exhibition is generously supported by Morris A. Weiner; Jacquelyn Barish; Rice University’s Boniuk Institute for Religious Tolerance; Barbara and Michael Gamson; Heidi and David Gerger; Caroline Huber; Lois and George Stark; and the City of Houston through Houston Arts Alliance.
+This exhibition is generously supported by Leslie Field and Morris A. Weiner; Jacquelyn Barish; Rice University’s Boniuk Institute for Religious Tolerance; Barbara and Michael Gamson; Heidi and David Gerger; Caroline Huber; Lois and George Stark; and the City of Houston through Houston Arts Alliance.